gcolbourn/Donacha.in/README.md

 TBD

 Whitelist address has extrabalance account for sporadic donations.
-This can be topped up manually by people wanting to donate more (over and above the 1% default): e.g. a slackbot for donations, to allow individual members to donate easily and seamlessly.
+This can be topped up manually by people wanting to donate more (over and above the 1% default): For example a slackbot for donations, to allow individual members to donate easily and seamlessly.